tom-010/wiki2graph/README.md

 - In the json, the links to the specific sections are removed (somewhere?), thus there are not links from sections to other sections in the graph (and in `section_to_section_links.csv`).
 - For links between two articles, I could store how many links there are.
 Often multiple sections link to the same article, thus the connection is stroner.
 I need to add this as property to the relationship.
+- Depends on german.
+For example, the workd `kategorie` is searched for, not `category`.
+This has to be configurable to support other languages.
+- The first section is called `Introduction`.
+This is english, thus not consitent.
+Also, It should be the name of the article.
+- There are common sections at the bottom, which you may want to filter out, like weblinks, etc. To be able to filter them out, they need a property in the graph which classifiy them.

 ## Recipes